Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/CoR/README.md

 It's a CoR builder using Closure instead of Handler classes.

-This builder creates a real chain where each item is a subclass of Handler.
+Despite the fact that you provided a set of closures for handling the request, this builder creates a chain with real handlers (subclases of Handler).

-So, the day you want to replace closures with your subclasses, this can be done without changing clients of the CoR.
+So, the day you want to replace closures with your own subclasses, this can be done without changing clients of the CoR.
 You have only to inherit from Handler.

 ## How